 sudo yum clean all

 - Delete .img files of a less important VM, that can be found in

 /var/lib/qubes/appvms/.
 Then, when the system is working again, cleanup the rest with:

-With this method you lose one VM data, but it’ll more securely work.
+With this method you lose the data of one VM, but it’ll work more reliably.

 - Decrease filesystem safety margin (5% by default):